Skip page header and navigation

 LeShuttle offer lots of opportunities to save money on ticket fares, including the option to get a better price by booking early online, as well as a range of different ticket types to best suit the type of trip you’re planning.
 For example, ‘Short Stay Saver’ tickets are ideal for those looking for a mini break, while Flexiplus tickets offer you the freedom to stay as long as you like!

 A network of car and passenger ferry services conveniently link several ports around the UK with northern and southern Europe.
-Key international UK ferry ports include: Felixstowe, Harwich, Folkestone, Dover, Southampton, and Bristol in south England; Hull and Liverpool in north England; Edinburgh in Scotland, and Belfast in Northern Ireland.
+Key international UK ferry ports include: Felixstowe, Harwich, Folkestone, Dover and Southampton in southern England; Hull and Liverpool in northern England; Edinburgh in Scotland, and Belfast in Northern Ireland.

 Fares vary according to the season, time of travel and duration of stay so it’s worth checking before you book.
 Crossing times also vary, from just over an hour on the shortest routes to 24 hours on services from places like Spain and Scandinavia.